 Since the 1700s, various political regimes, including the dictatorship of Francisco Franco from 1939 to 1975, criminalized much of Catalan language and culture, but thanks to their resilience, many Catalans have poured their energy and creativity into strengthening their language, which now has more than ten million speakers.
 They have also built cultural organizations that celebrate local cultural expressions, even as they have integrated more than a million new immigrants in the last decade.

 These efforts were the result of a potent cultural renaissance in the mid-1800s.
 The Renaixença reclaimed Catalan from family and farm life and elevated it as a language for creative expression.
 At the same time, the movement celebrated local traditions, historical sites and stories, and the region’s unique landscape.
 This Romantic Movement provoked a profound transformation of Catalan values.
 As Catalans searched for new ways to show their changing sense of identity, they created new cultural expressions and organizations.
 Even now, many Catalans channel their bold creativity into these cultural heritage enterprises to ensure the vitality of their local cultures and their livelihoods.

-The 2018 Folklife Festival featured Catalonia: Tradition and Creativity from the Mediterranean on the National Mall from in 2018.
+The Smithsonian Folklife Festival featured Catalonia: Tradition and Creativity from the Mediterranean on the National Mall from in 2018.
 You can explore this website to learn more about Catalan history, culture, and contemporary life.

 The Smithsonian Folklife Festival co-produced this program with the Government of Catalonia’s Department of Popular Culture and Cultural Associations and the Institut Ramon Llull with support from other Catalan institutions.